 And he wasn't going to.
 Like hell he would.
 He loved this woman.
 It had been growing on him since they were trapped together in Antarctica.
 If Sam was going to die here, he was going to die right along with her.

 "Look, Sam, I'm not going to leave you, alright!
 I-I-I love you."
 Jack stuttered, looking at her closely to see how she took it.

 "Oh."
 Sam replied.
 What else could she say?
 She had feelings for him too, of course she did, which was why the relationships with the numerous aliens and occasional humans who kept falling for her never worked out.

 "Jack, get out of here."
 Sam said.
 She wouldn't - couldn't - watch him die, and she wouldn't let him see the tears streaming down her face, so she turned her head away.

 Which was the only reason Sam saw the surprisingly stealthy pair of Jaffa creeping up behind her.
-She scrambled for her weapon, as did Jack when he say the reason for it, even though he couldn't shoot through the force field.
-But Sam didn't have a chance to reach her weapon, the Jaffa had their staff weapons pointed at her.
+She scrambled for her weapon, as did Jack when he saw the reason for it, even though he couldn't shoot through the force field.
+But before Sam had a chance to reach her weapon, the Jaffa had their staff weapons pointed at her.

 "I hope I'm not interrupting anything?" said Willow, lightly.